ruarim/audio_identification/README.md

 # Audio Identification

 Audio identification is a class of information retrieval systems designed to match a query with a set of database documents.
-The objective is to find the most similar track in a database using a short audio snippet.
+The objective is to find the most similar track in a database given a short audio snippet.

 This implementation utilizes **Wang's fingerprinting method** (Wang 2003), leveraging frequency pairs and time difference hashes to efficiently match query audio with the database.